How DELL (Dell Technologies) Makes Money in 2025: A Deep-Dive With Income Statement

 • Operating Expenses: $3.67B (-8.7% YoY)

-• DELL continues to invest in innovation and operational efficiency while controlling costs.
+• DELL continues to invest in innovation while maintaining efficiency and controlling operating costs.

 Net Income